 The developers certainly tried to make the haunted forest have a creepy ambiance, with lots of mist.
 That’s about it for the graphics.
 Your character is never seen throughout the game, and the setting is repetitive, although occasionally you may come across something like an old school bus, a ghoul that looks like it was cut from a 5-year old’s playbook and a less-than-appealing wooden shed.
 Movement is terribly linear, and the graphics are just awkward.

-I’m only giving this section a 1.5 because there is a basic storyline which introduces you to the game.
+I’m only giving this section a 1.5 because there is a basic storyline that introduces you to the game.
 You are a teenager who has to survive one night in the haunted woods without getting chased around to death by a bunch of non-creepy ghosts.
 Locals claim the forest is haunted by children who went missing.
 You have to search the forest looking for clues as to what led to the disappearance of school children.

 The game claims it is a survival horror game.
 However, as you’re playing the game, it is never quite clear what exactly you are surviving from.
 Ghosts occasionally appear, and at the very least I’d thought you’d fight them.
 Nothing happens other than mindless wandering around.
 Most of the items you are scavenging for are hidden in one secluded corner of the forest, which means you’ll wander around the same location countlessly.